caplanmaor/MeetMe/README.md

 password: 1234
 ```

-Update the status on each of the users and observe the immediate sync
+Update the status on each of the users and watch the immediate sync